Blake Lively Gets Real About What Being Pregnant Is Really Like

-Blake Lively may be a pregnant fashion icon and glamorous celebrity mum, but she's also honest about some of the challenges of pregnancy and new motherhood.
+Blake Lively may be a pregnant fashion icon and glamorous celebrity mom, but she's also honest about some of the challenges of pregnancy and new motherhood.

 On The Tonight Show, she told host Jimmy Fallon that she was barely keeping it together with her second pregnancy.
 “It should be illegal to be pregnant in New York in July," she said.
 "I’m going to make my water break just to cool down."